 - Unexplained physical problems, such as back pain or headaches

-This, of course, will seem frustrating for many of us who like to relax before going to sleep by scrolling through social media or watching a movie.
+This will seem frustrating for many who like to relax before sleep by scrolling through social media or watching a movie.
 But this is not only hurting your eyes but also distracts your ability to fall asleep faster.

 This is because blue light messes up our melatonin levels – a hormone that regulates sleep-wake cycles.
 Therefore blocking harmful blue light, especially in the hours before sleep, should be your top priority if you want to improve your sleep quality.

 Our days now revolve around constant use of digital devices and we don’t give enough time for our brain, eyes to rest.
 Our mental health is taking a hit.
 If you are wondering what you can do to improve your emotional health and your sleep, these are the top 3 habits you should be introducing in your life:

 1. Blocking harmful blue light should be your top priority

 The best practice is to have no screen time/daylight mimicking as the sun sets.
 What that means in practice is that you shouldn’t use any electronic devices at least an hour before bedtime.
 If you must use digital devices before bed, using anti-blue light screen protectors will block 90% of all harmful blue light.

 Exercise is a very important for maintaining our health overall, but it also helps us sleep much better at night.

 If you don’t normally exercise, adding a quick walk to your daily routine can help you fall asleep much more rapidly.
 Just make sure to schedule your workouts towards the beginning of the day.
 If you exercise right before bed, the endorphins will actually make it more difficult for you to sleep.

 If you’re someone who struggles to get any time to exercise, try to think about it as a fun activity rather than a chore – even a quick 5-minute morning stretch will activate your nervous system and add many benefits to your day!